isomerpages/mlaw-marketingshopfront/_dispute-resolution/0-why-resolve-disputes-in-singapore.md

 ### Diverse range of international expertise

-Singapore has an exceptionally diverse range of legal expertise who are multilingual and familiar with international norms.
+Singapore has an exceptionally diverse range of legal expertise, with legal professionals who are multilingual and familiar with international norms.

 A growing number of global law firms have chosen to base international arbitration practice group offices in Singapore.
 Many leading and established barristers’ chambers now have a permanent presence in Singapore, giving parties a wide choice of experienced counsel to select from.